 Stay-at-home moms often live a stressful & isolated life.

-Stay at home moms, often abbreviated as SAHM, often live a stressful and isolated life.
-While we husbands are off at work interacting with co-workers, clients, customers, and so forth, our wives are at home communicating mostly with kids.
-Then on top of that, most are cleaning the house, doing laundry, and if you have a toddler, they often only get small windows in which to do the tasks of the day before they are needed.
+While husbands are off at work interacting with other adults, our wives are at home with kids.
+Then on top of that, most are cleaning the house, doing laundry, and trying to balance that with having a life and identity of their own.

 Being a SAHM is hard, but so is being married.

-Improving your marriage doesn’t have to be grueling, back-breaking, or painful.
-But anything worth doing requires time, effort, focus, and attention.
+If your marriage is grueling, back-breaking, emotionally painful, or draining, it doesn’t have to be that way!
+Anything worth doing requires time, effort, focus, and attention.
 So why should marriage be any different.

 If you have to ask this question, you should probably ask one.

-Being a stay at home mom often means looking after the running of the house, getting the kids ready for school, shuttling kids to and from after-school activities, and if you have pre-k kids, it often means teaching them so they are prepared when they do enter school.
+Being a stay-at-home mom often means looking after the running of the house, and the care of the children, which be everything from getting the kids ready for school, shuttling kids to and from after-school activities, and if you have pre-k kids, it often means teaching them so they are prepared when they do enter school.